balena-io/services-masterclass/README.md

 only to services on the same bridge (in this case `frontend`).
-This is not strictly required because in current versions of balenaEngine (and Docker) services on the same bridge have access to all other services ports, but for our purposes it reinforces the idea of this behaviour.
+This is not strictly required because in current versions of balenaEngine (and Docker) services on the same bridge have access to all other services ports, but for our purposes it reinforces the idea of this behavior.

 Now add the following to the `$BALENA_SERVICES_MASTERCLASS/multicontainer-app/frontend/index.js` file: